-nism to change to another position.
-The potential energy storage can be related to the stability of the mechanism using the Lagrange-Dirichlet theorem, which states that an equilibrium position is stable if it corresponds to a local minimum of potential energy [29].
+Deflection of compliant segments or torsional springs within a mechanism requires the application of forces to the mechanism.
+A mechanism is at an equilibrium position when no external forces are required to maintain the mechanism's position.
+An equilibrium position is stable if the mechanism returns to that position after small disturbances, but it is unstable if small disturbances cause the mechanism to change to another position.
+The potential energy storage can be related to the stability of the mechanism using the Lagrange-Dirichlet theorem, which states that an equilibrium position is stable if it corresponds to a local minimum of potential energy [28].
 This theorem leads to a more formal definition of a bistable mechanism: a bistable mechanism is a mechanism which contains two locations of local potential energy minima within its range of motion.